 We are currently partnering with researchers from the Forest Service, Colorado State University, Michigan Technological University and Berry College to assist with evaluation of peat carbon stocks, peat ecosystems transition drivers, and fire frequency intervals.

-Paula is the manager of the Carbon, Water, and Soils Lab (CWS) and has over 20 years of expertise in preparation of environmental samples for radiocarbon dating.
-Paula serves as a vital part of the Radiocarbon Collaborative, providing expert laboratory analyses as well as serving in the role of mentor to students and technicians.
-Outside of work Paula enjoys dreaming about next winter’s snow management.
+Paula manages the Carbon, Water and Soils Lab and has over 20 years of expertise in the preparation of environmental samples for radiocarbon dating.
+Paula serves as a vital part of the Radiocarbon Collaborative, providing expert laboratory analysis as well as serving in the role of mentor to students and technicians.
+When not moving snow Paula enjoys hiking with her pups and traveling near and far.